pmean/build-website/text/04/Rates.md

 **[StATS]: Rates versus proportions (created 2004-09-15)**.

-Many people use the words \"rates\" and \"proportions\" interchangeably, but there is an important distinction that I draw.
+Many people use the words "rates" and "proportions" interchangeably, but there is an important distinction that I draw.

 A proportion represents a situation where the numerator and denominator